eliasbagley/eliasbagley.github.io/_posts/2015-10-24-bintray-ci.markdown

 categories: Android
 ---

 First, set up Gradle for pushing to Bintray.
-See the instructions [here][bintray-setup-link]
+See my previous instructions [here][bintray-setup-link].

 Next, add the following to the bottom of `build.gradle`: